How To Stop Vomiting During Pregnancy: 15 Home Remedies And Tips

 The bioactive components can help reduce the symptoms associated with nausea.
 It can be consumed as a tea, or dried ginger candies, or ginger biscuits, etc.

-As you already know, prevention is always better than cure.
+We hope this answers your question about what to eat when nauseous.
+You can always try these home remedies to manage symptoms associated with morning sickness.
+However, as you already know, prevention is always better than cure.
 Listed below are a few tips to help you deal with vomiting during pregnancy.

 Preventive Tips

-- Have small snacks at regular intervals.
+- Have small meals or snacks at regular intervals.

 - Don’t lie down immediately after eating.